MartinM24/db-commuter/README.md

 # Database Communication Manager

-Collection of methods for communication with database.
+Collection of wrappers for communication with database.
 Supports following databases:

 * SQLite
 * PostgreSQL